thieuanhvan/diabetes-xai-counterfactual/README.md

 Source code: MIT License — see [LICENSE](LICENSE).

-BRFSS 2021 and 2015 microdata are publicly released by the U.S. Centers for Disease Control and Prevention under U.S. federal public-domain terms.
-The cleaned processed cohorts used here are redistributed with full attribution to CDC and remain subject to the CDC public-use terms of the original release; no additional license is asserted over the underlying data.
+Data: the underlying BRFSS 2021 and 2015 microdata are released by the U.S. Centers for Disease Control and Prevention (CDC) under U.S. federal public-domain terms.
+The cleaned processed cohorts derived here are dedicated to the public domain under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/), consistent with the public-domain status of the CDC source; attribution to CDC is retained — see `data/PROVENANCE.md`.

 ## Contact